The Best Things to Do in Fishtown

 Sign on exterior of Johnny Brenda's in Fishtown

 A killer music venue with great food is hard to find, but Johnny Brenda manages to achieve both.
-Johnny Brenda’s transforms on the weekends from a quaint, corner pub to a jam-packed concert hall, vibrating with live music.
-Some forego the food and opt for a few drinks at the full-service bar.
+On the weekends it transforms from a quaint, corner pub to a jam-packed concert hall, vibrating with live music.
+Still, it has an old-school Fishtown vibe, so people over age 25 (read: us) can feel like they belong.
+We went to our first show there nearly 15 years ago, and the same things that were good then are good now–dive bar ambiance, friendly service, way better than dive bar food.

 Whether you choose to see a show, grab a bite, or enjoy a few rounds after work, Johnny Brenda’s brings it.
-With its prime location at the corner of Frankford and Girard, this place is hard to miss.
+Burgers are excellent, fries are crispy, and the Nashville hot chicken sandwich is superbly spicy.

 See live music at The Fillmore